Skip to content

 A coax line has two “circuits”:

 Current flows on the center conductor and the inside of the shield.
-This is well-contained and largely unaffected by nearby objects.
+This is the intended coaxial transmission-line mode and is largely unaffected by nearby objects when the line is operating properly.

 Current flows on the outside of the coax shield and/or finds unintended return paths through nearby structures and station wiring.
-When that happens, your coax becomes part of the antenna system and can radiate, distort patterns, shift SWR when moved, and bring RF back into the shack.
+When that happens, your coax becomes part of the antenna system and can radiate, distort patterns, shift SWR when moved, pick up noise, and bring RF back into the shack.

-Routing and burying decisions matter most when Common-mode & Stray return RF current exists.
-If you stop it (with proper feedpoint design + intentional choking), coax routing becomes mostly a mechanical/weatherproofing issue.
+Routing and burying decisions matter most when common-mode / stray return RF current exists.
+If you stop it with proper feedpoint design and intentional choking, coax routing becomes mostly a mechanical and weatherproofing issue.

 Universal Coax Routing Rules for HF